josebaboun/Covid-Sewage-Search/README.md

 # Covid-Sewage-Search

-This repository contains the codes used in the paper "A COVID-19 Early Alert System via Massively Testing the Sewage Network".
+This repository contains the codes used in the paper "Mathematical Methods for Searching on Trees Under Network Uncertainty: A Case Study forVirus Detection on Sewage Networks".
 The authors of this paper are I. S. Beaudry, J. Baboun, L. M. Castro, A. Jara, B. Rubio, and J. Verschae.

 ## Files description